Machine translation

 • Appropriate cultural adjustments for the target language (such as idiomatic expressions)

-A document that has gone through FPE should convince its reader that it was originally written in the target language.
-This approach is slower and more expensive than LPE but will achieve high-quality output.
+Fully post-edited machine translation should convince the target audience that it was originally created in the target language.
+This method is slower and more costly than LPE but results in high-quality output.

 Another option to consider is bypassing post-editing completely.
-For certain projects, this is possible, for example with internal documents where MT output is expected to be good and the consequences of bad translation are negligible.
+This can work for projects where the consequences of bad translation are negligible (e.g., internal documentation).

 Post-editing tools

-1. Set up terminology management systems to help post-editors ensure consistency.
-This includes translation memories, term bases, and any useful reference documents.
-These should be kept up-to-date for future projects.
+• Set up terminology management systems to help post-editors ensure consistency, including translation memories, term bases, and any useful reference documents.
+You should always keep these up to date for future projects.

-2. Use machine translation quality estimation (MTQE).
-In Phrase, this AI-powered feature can provide quality scores for all MT output, giving editors an indication of how much work is required for each specific segment.
-This can help linguists and project managers identify segments that they should prioritize for editing.
+• Use machine translation quality estimation tools, such as Phrase’s Quality Performance Score (QPS).
+In Phrase, this AI-powered capability can provide quality scores for all MT output, giving editors an indication of how much MTPE might be required for each specific segment.
+This can help linguists and project managers decide which segments should be the top priority for post-editing.

-3. Use a QA tool, either integrated or standalone.
+• Use translation quality assurance (QA) tools—either integrated or standalone.
 These will help dynamically identify any issues in the original output that were overlooked or new errors that were introduced during the post-editing step.

 Post-editing training and qualifications

-Forward-thinking linguists have come to trust machine translation as a productivity tool which they need to be able to adjust to the new demand created on the translation market and complete translation assignments more quickly.
+Many linguists have learned to rely on machine translation as a productivity tool.
+They use it to adapt to the new demands in the translation market and to efficiently complete translation assignments.

 Post-post-editing

-To help improve the results of MTPE, it is important to continuously evaluate the process and results using data and feedback.
+To help improve MTPE results, it’s important to continuously evaluate the process and results using data and feedback.
 Consider post-editing to be an iterative process that can be improved with time and experience.

-Besides gathering data, it is invaluable to proactively seek out feedback from all the key stakeholders.
-This can include the content creators, post-editors, clients, and project managers.
-Ask them about their experience with the project and identify what worked and what can be improved.
+Besides gathering data, it’s invaluable to proactively seek out feedback from all key stakeholders.
+This can include content creators, post-editors, and project managers.
+Ask them about their experience with the MTPE project and identify what worked and what can be improved.

 MTPE has become the new normal

-With continuous improvements in quality, MTPE is now one of the core advantages of machine translation as a viable alternative to translating from scratch.
-MTPE lets you combine the speed of machine translation engines in handling large content volumes with the skills of trained linguists, so keep learning best practices to make the most of it in the long run.
+Thanks to continuous quality enhancements, MTPE has evolved into a central asset of machine translation, offering a practical alternative to starting translation from scratch.
+MTPE lets you blend the speed of machine translation engines in handling large content volumes with the skills of professional linguists, so keep exploring best practices to make the most of it in the long run.